 You can also get involved by making a monetary donation, but do-gooder, beware: But before you write a check, ensure that you are actually donating to the Colorado-based Project C.U.R.E.
 As you might imagine, the word "cure" is a highly sought-after word when it comes to naming fundraising organizations.
 In 1997, the New York Times reported that a group known as Project Cure (not the subject of this article) had raised $2.6 million, of which only $3,500 actually went to fund research or medical care [source: Waldman].
 To ensure that you're not scammed by a philanthropy con artist, investigate any organizations you're considering, and don't give your credit card number out over the phone.
 When you give to Project C.U.R.E., you can ensure your money actually goes to the shipment of supplies.
 The organization has a very low operating budget, and a donation of $150 could get a C.U.R.E.
 KIT on its way to the developing world [source: Jackson].

-For more on organizations trying to improve the health of people all around the world, see the links on the next page.
+For more on organizations trying to improve the health of people all around the world, see the links below.

 Related HowStuffWorks Articles

 - Barrett, Stephen.
 "Be Wary of Project Cure."
 Quackwatch.
 Sept.
 1, 2008.
 (June 29, 2009)http://www.quackwatch.org/04ConsumerEducation/Nonrecorg/project_cure.html

 - Jackson, W. Douglas.
 "Project C.U.R.E.: Delivering health, hope and medical products to the world."
 Healthcare Purchasing.
 June 2003.

 - Metzler, Barbara R. "Passionaries: Turning Compassion into Action."
 Templeton Foundation Press.
 2006.
 (June 29, 2009)http://books.google.com/books?id=XiJ6wk5QOaEC&printsec=frontcover&source=gbs_navlinks_s